 7. Activities legally licensed by Iranian government authorities authorized to grant such licenses in transportation, insurance, goods inspection, banking, marketing, etc.

-Typically, the following companies have registered branches in Iran:
+Typically, the following types of companies investing in Iran have registered branches in Iran:

 - Foreign oil companies have written branches to manage their service contracts with the National Iranian Oil Company (buyback and exploration agreements).
 Those contracts also require the registration of a unit to execute the relevant project and to provide accounting and books of expenditures in Iran for NIOC’s review;

-- Foreign companies are making sales to Iran of various products.
+- Foreign companies making sales of various products to Iran.
 These branches act as both marketing vehicles as well as after-sale service coordinators where required;

 - Foreign banks with offices in Iran to promote relations and manage contracts between the parent and the Iranian banking system and clients;

-- Foreign companies wished to establish a presence in Iran and use the branch to learn more about the market, marketing, relationship building, etc.
+- Foreign companies wished to establish a presence in Iran and use the branch to learn more about the market, investment opportunities in Iran, relationship building, etc.

-In light of the current strategy of foreign investors to establish a presence for future projects in Iran, the registration of a branch and representative office seems to be the most appropriate vehicle for entry into the Iranian market.
-Since foreign investors have formulated a long-term strategy for their access to Iran, this method can be utilized for the following purposes and advantages:
+In light of the current strategy of foreigners investing in Iran of establishing a presence for future projects, the registration of a branch and representative office seems to be the most appropriate vehicle for entry into the Iranian market and making use of the investment opportunities in Iran.
+Since foreign investors in Iran have formulated a long-term strategy for their access to the investment opportunities, this method can be utilized for the following purposes and advantages:

 - Most direct and transparent route to Iran under current realities for foreign companies